Ketin12138/CBA-Predicting-Enhanced-main/README.md

 Before running the experiments, ensure:
 - The dataset file `CBA2020-2024数据集.xlsx` is placed inside the `data/` directory.
 - All dependencies are installed.
-- If using MLP Contrastive Learning, the pre-trained model is correctly loaded.

 ### **Running Traditional Machine Learning Models**
 Run different machine learning models using the following commands: